Independence Party of New York

-The Independence Party is a political party in the U.S. state of New York.
-The party was founded in 1991 by Dr. Gordon Black, Tom Golisano, and Laureen Oliver from Rochester, New York, and acquired ballot status in 1994.
-They lost their ballot status in 2020 under a change in the New York state election law that required at least 130,000 votes on the party line every two years.
-Although often associated with Ross Perot, as the party came to prominence in the wake of Perot's 1992 presidential campaign, it was created prior to Perot's run.
-In 2020, it affiliated with the Alliance Party, but disaffiliated in 2021.
-It used to have one elected member of the New York State Assembly, Fred Thiele, until Thiele switched his party affiliation to the Democratic Party in 2022.
+The Independence Party was a populist centrist political party in the U.S. state of New York.
+The party was founded in 1991, and it acquired ballot status in 1994.
+The party lost its ballot status in 2020 following changes to New York's ballot access requirements.
+On December 9, 2022, New York governor Kathy Hochul signed legislation banning the use of the words "independent" and "independence" from use in political party names in New York, effectively banning the party, though in January 2025 Cuti Frisch filed a lawsuit on Independent 2025 New York City mayoral election candidate Jim Walden's behalf challenging the law as he has asked to run as a member of the party despite it being banned.
+A U.S. appeals court would later uphold the ban.
+Walden would later drop out of the election in September 2025.

 History

 Founding

 The Independence Party was founded in 1991 by a Rochester, New York-based, group, later merging for a time with the Bronx-based Independent Fusion Party to form the Independence Fusion Party.
 The Bronx-based Independent Fusion Party had earlier been active in endorsing Rudy Giuliani in the 1989 mayoral election (and again in 1993), seeking to emulate the City Fusion Party of the Fiorello H. La Guardia era and taking the historic four-leaf clover as its symbol.
 The unexpectedly strong showing of Ross Perot in the 1992 U.S. presidential election raised the profile of political independents in the country and led to centrist political parties rising to prominence in many states.
 It first achieved ballot status in New York as the "Independence Fusion Party" in 1994, and after that election reverted to just the Independence Party again.
 The Independence Party was affiliated with the Reform Party of the United States, which was directly founded by Perot in 1995, and broke off from that party in 2000.